SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-excel.md

 **I can't get any further!**

-You must link all the required SuperOffice fields to their respective columns in order to continue.
+You must link all the required SuperOffice fields to their respective columns to continue.
 The required fields will be displayed above the table.
 If you have specified that contacts without companies should be added as new companies, only the SuperOffice field **Company: Name** is mandatory.

 ## Complete the import